 - You can install the mobile app on your tablet or smartphone by going to the Google Play Store for Android or the Apple App Store for iOS.

 - The Teams app has a consistent look and feel across all devices.

 - Be sure to manage your notifications so you get alerts only for the channels you care about.
 Click your avatar in the upper right corner of the app and then click the SETTINGS icon to manage preferences and notifications.
 If you prefer to receive alerts via email, you can choose to receive email as well as a pop-up/banner notification.

 What about phone calls?

-All campus phones will be migrated from the analog PBX and Skype for Business Enterprise Voice to Teams Voice by the end of 2021.
+All campus phone numbers will be migrated from the analog PBX and Skype for Business Enterprise Voice to Teams Voice by the end of 2020.
 Some faculty and staff have already been migrated.

 Any Teams user can make voice or video calls directly to other Teams users.
 Teams Voice users can also:

 - Receive telephone calls at their assigned number.